tramitit/guides/en/portugal/request_for_imi_exemption.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how Portuguese property owners can get total or partial exemption from IMI tax for their own home.
-Follow precise steps and requirements easily!
+description: Learn how to apply for the IMI exemption in Portugal.
+Follow our step-by-step guide to request a municipal property tax exemption for your permanent residence.
 draft: false
-meta_title: 'IMI Exemption in Portugal: How to Apply and Eligibility'
+meta_title: Guide to IMI Exemption for Property Owners in Portugal
-title: 'IMI Exemption in Portugal: How to Apply and Eligibility'
+title: Guide to IMI Exemption for Property Owners in Portugal
 translationKey: portugal-request_for_imi_exemption
 ---

 ## Description
 ### What is it?